JudeSahabandu/election-analysis/README.md

 ### Determining Audit Requirement

-The US Congressional Precinct of Colorado has carried out thier congressional elections.
-Post elections, the election audit team has obtained the final csv file containing all election results, which need to be analysed using Python to determine the election outcome.
+The US Congressional Precinct of Colorado has carried out their congressional elections.
+Post elections, the election audit team has obtained the final csv file containing all election results, which need to be analyzed using Python to determine the election outcome.

 As part of the prework leading to the requirement of finalizing the election results, the python script included code to determine the following;